vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Viṣṇuvrata-(1) worship of Viṣṇu image drawn on a lotus;

 this vrata has the same procedure as Vaiśvānaravrata; HV I. 1177 ( from Bhav.); (2) fast on twelve dvādaśis (in a year) and gift of cow, calf and gold; performer secures highest goal; HV I. 1202 (from Pad.), VKK 70; (3) begin on 2nd tithi of P. śu.; for a year divided into two periods of six months each; the performer bathes on the four days from 2nd tithi with water respectively mixed with mustard, sesame, vacā (plant with aromatic root) and sarrau ṣadhis; the names to be worshipped on those four days are respectively Kr̥ṣṇa, Acyuta, Hrṣikeśa and Keśava; arghya to be offered to the crescent of the moon on the four tithis respectively as Sasin, Candra, Saśānka and Niśāpati; performer to eat once at night while moonlight lasts; dakṣiṇā to be given on 5th; this was performed by ancient kings (Dilipa, Duṣyanta), sages (Marici, Cyavana ) and high-born ladies (Deyaki, Sāvitri, Subhadrā); result-removal of sins and securing desired objects; Agni 177.
 15–20, HV II.
 458-460 (from Vi.
-Dh.); (4) early morning bath for four months from Aṣ., gift on K. pārṇimā of a cow and dinner to brāhmaṇas; reaches Viṣṇuloka; KKV 444 (quot ing Mat.
+Dh.); (4) early morning bath for four months from Aṣ., gift on K. pūrṇimā of a cow and dinner to brāhmaṇas; reaches Viṣṇuloka; KKV 444 (quot ing Mat.
 101. 37 ), KR 219; (5) on Cai. śu, 4th observe fast and worship the soveral groups of four forms in which Hari appears, viz.
 Nara, Nārāyaṇa, Haya and Hassa; or as Mitra, Varuṇa, Indra and Viṣṇu, the first two being Sādhyas and the latter two siddhas; perform for twelve years; he finds the way to mokṣı and becomes equal to the

 Highest; Vi.
 Dh.
 III.
 151. 1-8.
 Viṣṇusankaravrata—This is to follow the procedure of Umāmabe